Why is so hard to make a simple If-Then-Else Functoid? … well, not anymore!

 #1 Azure Monitoring Platform

-How did I solve (or I overcame) this limitation?
+How did I solve (or overcome) this limitation?

-To solve (workaround) this limitation, so that I could create and use a custom if-then-else functoid, at the same time be fully compatible with existing functoids and don’t produce any more additional code, I was forced to create my own personal custom Logical Functoids:
+To solve (workaround) this limitation, so that I could create and use a custom if-then-else functoid, at the same time be fully compatible with existing functoids and not produce any additional code, I was forced to create my own personal custom Logical Functoids:

 • Advance Logical AND Functoid